Commodore C64

-My name is Markus Schumacher, born in 1973, and I live in the Bergstraße district (Hesse).
-In this blog, I exchange ideas on topics that have literally "occupied" me for many years: Technology, Entrepreneurship and "Toys".
-This post outlines how I got into it.
+My name is Markus Schumacher, born in 1973, and I live in the Bergstrasse district of Hesse.
+In this blog, I discuss topics that have literally "occupied" me for many years: Technology, entrepreneurship and "toys".
+This article outlines how I came to do this.

 Computers have fascinated me since I was a child.
 The conscious starting shot of my nerd career was in 1985, when my parents gave me a Commodore C64.
 Besides playing games, I quickly became fascinated with designing with a computer and still do today.
 By the way, I still have the C64 (see picture).